 As Buffett explains below, the "troops" will all too often just fall in line with the folly.

-In fact, he essentially writes that they will even provide the supporting justification for ill-advised initiatives simply because it has become the focus of their business leader.
+In fact, he explains that they will even provide the supporting justification for ill-advised initiatives simply because it has become the focus of their business leader.

 An investor won't necessarily see the impact of this behavior in the short run numbers but, over the long haul, it matters a lot when it comes to the creation per share intrinsic value for owners.